+Curve name

-Curve name Source group The name of the simulation group that was current when the curve was created.
+Source group The name of the simulation group that was current when the curve was created.

 Curve id Only required when accessing curves using script commands.

-Run number If there are multiple curves generated by a Monte Carlo run, this is a number that identifies the run number that created the curve.
+identifies the run number that created the curve.
 This number can be used to plot the curve alone and also to identify the seed value used for that Monte Carlo step.